Lollipoke/SFA-Lab3/README.md

 # Introduction

-In this laboratory, we were able to work on a real target, and perform a Differential Fault Analysis on it.
+In this laboratory, we were able to work on a real target, and perform a Differential Fault Analysis (DFA) on it.
 We were given a board with an AES algorithm implemented on it, and we had to find the key of the algorithm by injecting faults in the algorithm, and then analyzing faulty ciphertexts and using ones that followed a diagonal pattern.
 We were given a notebook to help us perform the attack, and we had to find the key of the algorithm, which was the flag.

 ## Setup

 For this laboratory, we kept the same board as in the previous lab.
 In order to prepare for the AES attack, we only had to install the firmware on the board, and then follow the same procedure as in previous lab.
-We show the very impressive setup on the Figure 1 below :
+We show our most impressive setup on the Figure 1 below :

 ![Board setup](img/setup.png)